y-mpofu/rydar/README.md

 If the build fails, note the error and reach out to the team/ or ask AI.

-if the build is successful, run:
+If the build is successful, run:

 ```bash
 ./gradlew bootRun